On melting and freezing for the 2d radial Stefan problem: Spectral analysis in weighted spaces

 \section{Spectral analysis in weighted spaces}

-We compute in this section the $k$ first eigenvalues of the linear operator and the associated spectral gap estimate in the perturbative regime $0<b<b^*(k)$.
-The proof relies on a Lyapounov Schmidt type bifurcation argument at $b=0$ performed in weighted Sobolev spaces.\\
+We compute in this section the $k$ first eigenvalues of the linear operator and the associated spectral gap estimate in the perturbative regime $0<b<b^*(k)$, $b^*(k)\ll1$ .
+The proof relies on a Lyapunov-Schmidt type bifurcation argument at $b=0$ performed in weighted Sobolev spaces.\\

 To ease notations, we fix \be \pm =-, \ \ \H_{b}=\H_{b,-}, \ \ \rho=\rho_-=e^{-\frac{|z|^2}{2}}, \ \ b>0, \ \ \mbox{in sections \ref{sectiontwo}, \ref{sectionthree}, \ref{sectionfour}} \ee and we omit the $-$ subscript for the sake of simplicity.
 The case $b<0$ with the $\rho_+$ weight and the operator $\H_{b,+}$ is addressed in section \ref{sectionfive}.